git-andrewjlim/fend-nanodegree-restaurant-review-app/README.md

 The majority of the files were developed by Udacity and were adapted to make the pages responsive, accessible and to use offline caching.

 The map uses the Mapbox API.

+The code for the fetch request was taken from: https://developers.google.com/web/fundamentals/primers/service-workers/